lakiscreencloud2/jenkins-dockerfile-agent/README.md

 docker compose down -v && docker compose up -d --build
 ```

-This setup gives you a clean, reproducible Android CI pipeline with a jenkins Dockerfile agent and all configurations managed by code.
+This setup gives you a clean, reproducible Android build pipeline with a jenkins Dockerfile agent and all configurations managed by code.